Sa-Surya/Surya_Project_171046022/readme.md

    a) Full Buffer – app is not reading the data fast enough, or a network bottleneck is slowing data flow.

-   b) Too many connections – app established too many simultaneous connections to the data stream in a short period.
+   b) Too many connections – established too many simultaneous connections to data stream in a short period.

    c) Server Maintenance – the Twitter team deployed a change or update to the system servers.